peterdsharpe/AeroSandbox/tutorial/3 - Trajectory Optimization and Optimal Control/1 - Solving ODEs with AeroSandbox/README.md

 (Contrast this to the finite-dimensional design space of a rectangular prism - any member of the set of all rectangular prisms can be described with just three numbers for length, width, and height.)

+For more on the theory of infinite-dimensional function spaces, read up on [Hilbert spaces](https://en.wikipedia.org/wiki/Hilbert_space).

 Computers do not like infinities, so we need to find some finite-dimensional representation of $f(x)$ - we call this process "discretization", and it necessarily introduces error.
 (If you don't want to discretize, put down the computer and brush off your calculus of variations!)

 There are tons of ways to discretize functions; a few are detailed here: